-One dead in Mount Vernon mobile-home fire
+1 dead in Mount Vernon mobile home fire

-MOUNT VERNON — Authorities say one person died after a fire ripped through a mobile home in south Mount Vernon.
+MOUNT VERNON, Wash.
+(AP) — Authorities say one person died after a fire ripped through a mobile home in south Mount Vernon.

 The Skagit Valley Herald reports the Mount Vernon Fire Department was called to a fully involved house fire at about 6:45 a.m.
 Thursday at Mountain View Mobile Park, Chief Bryan Brice said.